 Fundamental Theology

-Fundamental theology reflects the content and practice of the Christian faith on the basis of biblical revelation and in the light of church tradition, in order to interpret it in a contextually relevant way in the signs of the times.
+Fundamental theology (as a science of faith) reflects on the contents and practices of Christian faith on the basis of biblical revelation and in the light of church tradition, in order to interpret them in a contextually relevant way in the signs of the times.

-In doing so, it draws on philosophical as well as specifically theological methods of reasoning and takes responsibility for the Christian faith in the ecumenical as well as interreligious horizon.
+In doing so, it draws on philosophical as well as specifically theological methods of justification and is theologically rationally responsible for the Christian faith in its dogmatic concepts in the ecumenical and interreligious horizon.

-In the classical structure of demonstratio religiosa, demonstratio christiana and demonstratio catholica, it takes up the challenge of whether it is rationally justifiable to believe in the God of Jesus Christ in the faith community of the (Catholic) Church.
+In the classical form of demonstratio religiosa, demonstratio christiana and demonstratio catholica, it faces the challenge of whether it is rationally justifiable to believe in the God of Jesus Christ in the faith community of the (Catholic) Church.